zeyubio/OmicsCanvas/README.md

   * --bam-spec: use ; to separate groups (layers/modules), and , to list BAMs within a group.
   * --name-spec: must match the structure of --bam-spec exactly (the script checks counts and will error if mismatched).

+###### How to specify peak files

+--peak-spec follows the same grouping syntax as --bam-spec.
+For groups or tracks without peak files, leave entries empty.

 WITHOUT methylation
 ```bash